cube-drone/rt0/players-guide/src/gm/factions.md

 ### The Company

-Moon Unit Zappa was originally formed by WorldWide, but it is not operated as a total monopoly: a small consortium of companies are allowed to operate and compete on the Moon.
+Paradise Lua was originally formed by WorldWide, but it is not operated as a total monopoly: a small consortium of companies are allowed to operate and compete on the Moon.

 In a large sense there is no _real_ government on the moon: only the negotiations of the consortium